Installation

 -

-stylesfolder contains thetailwind.tssanddefinitions.cssfiles:-
+stylesfolder contains theutilities.tssanddefinitions.cssfiles:-

-tailwind.tssFileThis file includes all Tailwind-like utility classes, including any custom classes defined in
+utilities.tssfileThis file includes all Tailwind-like utility classes, including any custom classes defined in

 config.cjs. -

-definitions.cssFileA special
+definitions.cssfileA special

 -